Skip to content

 The Oakley Jawbreaker is one of the original cycling glasses with the big lens and it’s a design that is still available today.

-They fit great and stay in place no matter how rigorous the path.
+The Oakleys fit great and stay in place no matter how rigorous the path.
 They are lightweight and they just plain work.

 Special Features

 The Prizm lens in the Jawbreaker has amazing clarity and contrast even in the clear lens.
+It’s no surprise coming from Oakley but it still has to be said.

 Read more: Oakley Jawbreaker cycling glasses full review